Contract Law

 Can a contract be terminated without a termination clause?

-What is the difference between termination and rescission of a contract?
+What is the difference between termination and rescission?

-Termination ends the contract prospectively from the date of termination.
+Termination ends the contract prospectively from the termination date.
 Rescission unwinds the contract retroactively as if it never existed, restoring both parties to their pre-contract position.
-Termination preserves accrued rights and obligations, while rescission cancels them.
+This is subject to the provisions of the Indian Contract Act 1872 and other applicable local regulations, which define the rights, obligations, and legal remedies available to the contracting parties.

 What notice period is required for contract termination in India?